NASA: 'Cannonball' spotted on Mars isn't what it seems

 NASA says the sphere is actually less than a quarter inch (5 millimeters) in size and is composed of calcium sulfate, sodium and magnesium.

-The tweet also includes an image taken in 2004 by NASA's Opportunity rover of a collection of spherules known as "blueberries."
-It shows how round concretions really aren't that odd on Mars.
+The tweet also includes an image taken in 2004 by NASA's Opportunity rover, of a collection of spherules known as "blueberries," that shows how round concretions really aren't that odd on Mars.
 For reference, those hematite-rich spheres are only about the size of BB pellets.
 Erosion over time left the "blueberries" exposed.

-Seeing strange things on Mars has been an entertaining pastime ever since 1976, when NASA's Viking 1 mission revealed a "face on Mars," which the space agency says is really just a regular old mesa.
+Seeing strange things on Mars has been an entertaining pastime ever since 1976, when NASA's Viking 1 mission revealed a "face on Mars" that the space agency says is really just a regular old mesa.
 Since then, we've fancifully spotted everything from a "spoon" to an ancient god.

 This is all a lot of fun, but, as the non-cannonball shows us, everything (so far) has a perfectly mundane explanation.